michaelusher/CS-GO-External/README.md

 Make sure to update the addresses and offset.
 Set the character set to Multi-Byte.
 Build the application as x86 and run as an administrator.
+Make sure to retrieve your HWID via the HWID checker and implement it into the CS-GO-External.